shibatch/grantback/v0.4/GUIDE_FOR_ADOPTERS.md

 ### 6\.
 Addressing Specific Scenarios and Potential Issues

-Unlike many FOSS licenses, this license does not terminate automatically upon a licensee's violation; it only terminates when you, the Licensor, declare it.
+Unlike many FOSS licenses where termination is typically self-executing, this license is not terminated by a violation itself; rather, termination only occurs when you, the Licensor, declare it.
 This gives you the flexibility to resolve issues through thorough discussion with the licensee, while also retaining the power to take firm measures through retroactive termination.

 <details>
-<summary>Regarding the Concept of "Automatic Termination"</summary>
+<summary>Regarding the Concept of "Discretionary Termination"</summary>
 &nbsp;

-The "automatic termination" provision under this license does not necessarily mean that the license is mechanically revoked the instant a violation occurs, forcing the Licensor to act immediately without any discretion.
+The "discretionary termination" provision under this license does not necessarily mean that the license is mechanically revoked the instant a violation occurs, forcing the Licensor to act immediately without any discretion.
 More accurately, it means that at the point a violation of the license terms by the Licensee occurs, the right to assert that "the license has terminated" arises for the Licensor.
 The Licensor can, at their discretion, decide when to exercise that right.
 This includes the authority to decide "from when" the termination takes effect.
 This is the concept of making the termination "retroactive."

 Let's look at the example below: